Acacia pycnantha

 Native Pine

-Description: Medium size conifer growing up to 12m on a straight trunk.
+Description: Medium size conifer growing up to 12m on a straight trunk and spreading to 3-8m.
 An elegant ornamental tree with bright green needles.
 Tiny flower structures are insignificant.
 Fast growing.
 Long-lived and hardy.

 Cultivation: Well-drained or dry soils.
 High tolerance to drought and frost.